intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/DNN.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

-The FastAI framework did the category encoding behind the scene.
+The FastAI framework did the category encoding behind the scenes.
 It converts the input user_id and product_id into one-hot-encoded arrays before it passes the input to the DNN model.
-The model learned an embedding for each of the user_id and product_id input.
-The defualt embedding size for product_id was 157, and 207 for user_id.
-Above the embedding layer, there is a single fully connected middle layer, and top layer.
+The model learned an embedding for each of the user_id and product_id inputs.
+The default embedding size for product_id was 157, and 207 for user_id.
+Above the embedding layer, there is a single fully connected middle layer and top layer.
 It uses sigmoid as the final activation function and uses batch_normal and RELU in the middle layer.
-Optionally, it can trun on dropout to control overfitting.
+Optionally, it can turn on dropout to control overfitting.

 When running on the notebook, the deep learning model achieved a scaled RMSE of 0.8624, which is significantly better than the XGB Regressor.

 ### 3.2.3.6 Machine learning model training and development
 **Note:** The following analysis can be found in the [05-KFP_Pipeline.ipynb](html/05-KFP_Pipeline.html).

 The best-performing model is the DNN model trained using FastAI collab_learner.
-In order to control overfitting, the original data has been slipped into 75% as the train set and 25% as the test set.
+To control overfitting, the original data has been slipped into 75% as the train set and 25% as the test set.
 The model will be trained on the training set and evaluated using scaled RMSE and original RMSE on the test set.
 Unlike many other deep learning frameworks that use a fixed or decreasing learning rate, FastAI uses a cyclic learning rate to make the model training converge faster.

 We have a constraint to minimise the training cost; therefore, we didn't use a GPU.
 The DNN model training took 10 minutes to complete.
 To reduce the cost, we used a simplified version of grid search to optimise the DNN performance.
 We ran several experiments to select the best-performing model by changing the most important hyperparameter, n_factors, which is the size of the depth of the DNN fully connected layer.
 We found that the optimal number was 160.